robsmi-msfte/AVDBlueprint/README.md

 #### Edits to CreateAADDSFileshare_ConfigureGP.ps1

 Ammend all references to `Connect-AZAccount` in CreateAADDSFileshare_ConfigureGP.ps1 with the appropriate -Environment argument.
-A complete list of environments may be obtained using [`Get-AzEnvironment`](https://docs.microsoft.com/en-us/powershell/module/az.accounts/get-azenvironment?view=azps-6.2.1) cmdlet in Powershell.
+A complete list of environments may be obtained using the [`Get-AzEnvironment`](https://docs.microsoft.com/en-us/powershell/module/az.accounts/get-azenvironment?view=azps-6.2.1) cmdlet in Powershell.

 #### Location Fields In The Assignment File